-An aperiodic cycle —that is, not necessarily annual and seasonally synchronized— has been proposed to explain the singularity of early Miocene antlers (Azanza 1993a, 1993b; Azanza and Ginsburg 1997; Azanza et al. 2011; DeMiguel et al. 2014) taking into account that: i) the development of such a complex and physiological process takes a long time and may be imperfect at first; and ii) the early Miocene climate was warmer than today (see Zachos et al. 2001; Hansen et al. 2013; Steinthorsdottir et al. 2021) and early deer evolved under tropical or subtropical conditions that were present in Eurasia north to the Alpine Mountain Belt (Heintz and Brunet 1982)— thus present-day tropical cervids are probably better models to study early Miocene deer because the behaviour of temperate cervids may well be a very recent adaptation (Janis 1982); and iii) protoantlers show some similarities with the antlers of castrated (Bubenik 1983, 1990a) or hormonal-treated male deer (Bubenik 1999; Kierdorf et al 2021), and of tropical deer –following a non-seasonal annual cycle–, that could be related to less extreme fluctuations or low plasma testosterone levels.
+An irregular cycle —that is, not necessarily each year and seasonally synchronized— has been proposed to explain the singularity of early Miocene antlers (Azanza 1993a, 1993b; Azanza and Ginsburg 1997; Azanza et al. 2011; DeMiguel et al. 2014) taking into account that: i) the development of such a complex and physiological process takes a long time and may be imperfect at first; and ii) the early Miocene climate was warmer than today (see Zachos et al. 2001; Hansen et al. 2013; Steinthorsdottir et al. 2021) and early deer evolved under tropical or subtropical conditions that were present in Eurasia north to the Alpine Mountain Belt (Heintz and Brunet 1982)— thus early cervids were more concerned about the rainy and dry seasons and less about summer and winter; and iii) protoantlers show some similarities with the antlers of castrated (Bubenik 1983, 1990a) or hormonal-treated male deer (Bubenik 1999; Kierdorf et al. 2021), and of tropical deer –following a non-seasonal annual cycle–, that could be related to less extreme fluctuations or low plasma testosterone levels.

-The new histological evidences provided by the specimen IPS12180 allow us to reinterpret that the compact internal bone structure of the Acteocemas holotype is consistent with a longer protoantler lifespan than modern-type antlers, which makes difficult to assume a similar annual cycle.
-Then, it remains as an open question whether the cycle of the early protoantlers was aperiodic, either because the cycle was controlled by sex steroids in a way different from that of extant deer (e.g., see the effect of the administration of estrogens, Bubenik 1999; or antiandrogens, Kierdorf et al. 2021), or because the animal levels of sex steroids could vary little throughout the year and the antler casting often failed, as seen in tropical deer today.

-The initial evolution of deciduousness, as seen in the probable aperiodic protoanter cycle of Acteocemas (ca 18-17 Ma), was limited by the MCO warming event at ca. 17-15 Ma.
-The subsequent drastic middle Miocene Climatic Transition (MMCT ca. 15-13 Ma) cooling would cause a new increase in seasonality that could well promote the hormonal changes necessary for the cycle becoming annual (Azanza 1993; Azanza et al. 2011; DeMiguel et al. 2014).
-The emergence of the antlers with coronet was concomitant with this second pulse (Azanza and DeMiguel 2019).
+The initial evolution of deciduousness, as seen in the probable irregular protoanter cycle of Acteocemas (ca. 18-17 Ma), was limited by the MCO warming event at ca. 17-15 Ma.
+The subsequent drastic middle Miocene Climatic Transition (MMCT ca. 15-13 Ma) cooling would cause a new increase in seasonality of temperature that could well promote the hormonal changes necessary for the cycle becoming seasonal (Azanza 1993; Azanza et al. 2011; DeMiguel et al. 2014).
+Presumably, this was a result of selective pressures to concentrate breading into specific seasons The emergence of the antlers with coronet was concomitant with this second pulse (Azanza and DeMiguel 2019).

 Conclusions